 - white butter or makhan

 - Add water if required.
-You may not need to add the water if the leftover dal has enough water and is not dry.
+If using left over chana dal, you may not need to add the water if the leftover dal has enough water and is not dry.
 If the leftover dal dish is dry, then you will have to add water.

-- With the rolling pin, roll out the parathas with approx 5-6 inch diameter
+- With the rolling pin, roll out the parathas with approx 5-6 inch diameter.

 - Heat a flat griddle or tava.
 Put the paratha on the griddle.
 When partly cooked on one side, flip the paratha.

 - Apply ghee on the partly cooked side.
 In the meantime the other side is getting cooked.